Sparse estimation in Ising Model via penalized Monte Carlo methods: Model description and related works

 \subsection{Related works}

 Model selection in the high-dimensional Ising model is a popular topic and many papers investigating this problem using different methods can be found in the literature \citep{banerjee08, bresler08, Lee06, Ravi10,HofTib09, Guoetal10,Xueetal12, Jalali11}.
 The significant part of them uses the pseudolikelihood approximation with the Lasso penalty.
 For instance, \citet{Ravi10} applies it by considering $d$ logistic regression problems.
 They prove that this algorithm is model selection consistent, if some regularity conditions are satisfied.
 These conditions are similar to the ``irrepresentable conditions" \citep{zhaoYu06} that are sufficient to prove an analogous property in the linear model.
 The pseudolikelihood method with the Lasso as a ``joint'' procedure is proposed in \citet{HofTib09}.
 Moreover, in the same paper one also proposes an ``exact'' algorithm that minimizes the negative log-likelihood with the Lasso penalty.
 However, this procedure also bases on the pseudolikelihood approximation.
 Model selection consistency of the latter algorithm has not been studied yet.
 The former procedure has this property that is showed in \citet{Guoetal10} provided that conditions similar to \citet{Ravi10} are satisfied.
 In \citet{Xueetal12} the Lasso penalty is replaced by the SCAD penalty \citep{FanLi2001} and theoretical properties of this algorithm are studied.
 In \citet{Jalali11} one replaces restrictive irrepresentable conditions by weaker restricted strong convexity and smoothness conditions \citep{negahban12} and proves model selection consistency of an algorithm that joints ideas from \citet{Ravi10} and \citet{zhangt09}.
 Namely, it performs $d$ separate logistic regression problems with the forward-backward greedy approach.
+The algorithm described in \citet{banerjee08} is also based on the likelihood approximation with the Lasso penalty.
+However, it does not apply the pseudolikelihood method.
+Using the determinant relaxation \citep{WainJord06} it treats the problem of model selection in discrete Markov random fields analogously to the continuous case.